-RECOMM MENDATIONS (3 RD EDITION) COMPLY EXPLANATION A listed Directors developed nendation 2.6 entity should have a program for inducting new and providing appropriate professional ment opportunities for continuing Directors to and maintain the skills and knowledge needed to their role as a Director effectively.
-YES In accordance with the Company's Board Charter, the Nominations Committee (or, in its absence, the Board) is responsible for the approval and review of induction and continuing professional development programs and procedures for Directors to ensure that they can effectively discharge their responsibilities.
+RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION Recommendation 2.6 A listed entity should have a program for inducting Directors and providing appropriate profes development opportunities for continuing Direct develop and maintain the skills and knowledge need perform their role as a Director effectively. ors to In accordance with the Company's Board Charter, the Nominations Committee (or, in its absence, the Board) is responsible for the approval and review of induction and continuing professional development programs and procedures for Directors to ensure that they can effectively discharge their responsibilities.
 The Company Secretary is responsible for facilitating inductions and professional development.
-Principle 3: Act ethically and responsibly nendation 3.1 entity should: YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees. (a) have e a code of conduct for its Directors, senior utives and employees; and 120 (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is (b) disclo ose that code or a summary of it. available on the Company's website.
-Principle Principle 4: Safeguard integrity in financial reporting The Boar nendation 4.1 Ind of a listed entity should: In an audit committee which: In has at least three members, all of whom are non-executive Directors and a majority of PARTIALLY (a) The Company does not have an Audit and Risk Committee.
-The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it will benefit the Company), with at least three members, all of whom must be independent Directors, and which must be (ii) whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, close: chaired by an independent Director who is not the Chair. (b) The Company does not have an Audit and Risk Committee as the Board considers the Company will not currently benefit from its establishment.
-In accordance with the Company's Board Charter, the Board carries out the duties (iii) (iv) the charter of the committee; the relevant qualifications and experience of that would ordinarily be carried out by the Audit and Risk Committee under the Audit and Risk Committee Charter
+Given the limited scope of the company, induction and professional development is considered on an as needed basis.
+Principle 3: Act ethically and responsibly Recommendation 3.1 (a) The Company's Corporate Code of Conduct applies to the A listed entity should: YES Company's Directors, senior executives and employees. (a) have a code of conduct for its Directors, senior executives and employees; and (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website. (b) disclose that code or a summary of it. available of the Company's website.
+Principle 4: Safeguard integrity in financial reporting Recommendation 4.1 (a) The Company has an Audit and Risk Committee.
+The Board of a listed entity should: YES The Company's Corporate Governance Plan contains (a) have an audit committee which: Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee (if it is considered it (i) has at least three members, all of who non-executive Directors and a major whom are independent Directors; and will benefit the Company), with at least three members, all of whom must be non-executive Directors, and which must be chaired by an independent Director who is not the Chair. (ii) is chaired by an independent Director, not the Chair of the Board, who is The Audit & Risk Committee has an independent majority and is chaired by an independent Director. and disclose: Details confirming the number of meetings in each period are (iii) the charter of the committee; published in the Annual Report to Shareholders.